Tong Wang

 Brigham and Women’s Hospital, Harvard Medical School

-• predictive models suitable for precision nutrition
+• Creating predictive models suitable for precision nutrition

-• metaproteomes and functional redundancy
+• Leveraging metaproteome to understand functional redundancy

 June 2021 - Present